tamkhaivo/college-notes/The Hive Collective/activity tracker.md

 Feb 21 - Hosted General Meeting - Reached out to Fashion Club and GRIDS to partner with club activities Feb 21 - Assigned NextJS Homework
 Feb 21 - Recheduled Cameron Law with Arlene
+Feb 24 - Looked up Conference Sponsorship Opportunities with the School Feb 24 - Met with Dr Posnett on potential clubs and school sponsorshipi and Non For Profit Feb 24 - Scheduled a meeting with SFA Leaders - Wednesday 3-4